-It is founded on the premise that food is best when it is not only fresh, but also grown organically and in ways that are sustainable and value the personal connection with the producer.
+It is founded on the premise that food is best when it is not only fresh but also grown organically and in ways that are sustainable and value the personal connection with the producer.

-This philosophy has spawned the farm-to-table movement which encourages people to swap the processed, modified foods that have become synonymous with modern life for local, natural and unaltered produce – this explains the current obsession with farmers markets and produce co-ops.
+This philosophy has spawned the farm-to-table movement which encourages people to swap the processed, modified foods that have become synonymous with modern life for local, natural and unaltered produce – this explains the current obsession with farmers markets and produces co-ops.

 The benefits that come with making this switch generally revolve around better health and nutrition, as well as environmentalism.